Why We Collect Information

 Our Security Procedures

 We take careful steps to safeguard customer information.
 We restrict access to your personal and account information to those employees who need to know that information to perform their jobs, and we provide regular training to our employees on privacy, information security, and their obligation to safeguard your information.
-We maintain physical, electronic, and procedural safeguards that comply with federal and industry standards to protect your personal information and we regularly test those safeguards.
+We maintain physical, electronic, and procedural safeguards that comply with industry standards to protect your personal information and we regularly test those safeguards.

 You can safeguard your personal information by taking a few simple precautions.
 Protect your account numbers, passwords, PIN’s, and customer access numbers.
 Never disclose confidential information to unknown callers.
 You should always use a secure browser and current virus detection software, and never open e-mail from unknown sources.